YonasBerhe/kenmorehack/README.md

   + Also, to attract more and more people as the city deems necessary.

 project9, the crowd-sourcing freelance platform for city to improve itself.

+# Team Members

+Our team is comprised of:

+  @LGVichy - 99% of the platform.
+  @sanoy - 1% json file.

+# Technologies, APIs

++ Ionic, Cordova, Angular

+# Contribute

+In order to build and run our app:

+  + Have `ionic` up and running
+  + `ionic serve -crl`